Toloka/docs/en/toloka-kit/registration.md

 # Getting OAuth token

-Before you start using Toloka-Kit library, register in either the production or sandbox Toloka web version, get your OAuth token for the API access, and top up your account using a promo code.
+Before you start using Toloka-Kit library, register in either the production or sandbox Toloka web version, get your OAuth token for the API access, and top up your account.

 ## Registration